WTS

 Christine Skinner

-Based out of Bellevue, WA, she has 30 years of experience in the A/E/C industry in all phases of project work, from project identification and pursuit through execution.
-Christi helps set the vision for the transportation practice, creates and applies programs and processes across all geographies and provides tactical leadership of the team of individuals focused on securing the firm’s most complex, game-changing projects across all modes of transportation.
+Christi Skinner recently retired with more than 30 years’ experience in the transportation industry.
+She finished her professional career as a Senior Vice President and Transportation Client Development Director for an ENR Top 5 design firm specializing in engineering, architecture, environmental and construction services.
+In this role, Christi helped set the vision for the transportation practice, created and applied programs and processes across all geographies and provided tactical leadership of the team of individuals focused on securing the firm’s most complex, game-changing projects across all modes of transportation.

 • Patricia M